Doctors Note Logo

 Consistency beats seasonal detoxes every time.
 You don't need to wait for spring or fall to hit "reset"—the best time of year for a health reset is when you decide to build habits that last.
 Make small, sustainable changes in diet, activity, sleep and stress management.
 And always involve your doctor in plans that could affect serious or life-threatening conditions.

-If you're concerned about any symptoms you're experiencing, use this free Medically Approved Symptom Checker Chat Bot to get personalized insights, then follow up with your doctor for anything that needs professional care.
+If you're concerned about any symptoms you're experiencing, take a moment to check your symptoms using a free AI-powered assessment tool to gain clarity and peace of mind, then follow up with your doctor for anything that needs professional care.
 Your health is too important to leave to trends—focus on consistent choices that add up over time.

 (References)